jhofmeyr/iot_robots-project/readme.md

 `$ git checkout branch-name`

 To push your code, we suggest using the convention `teams/name1-name2-name3` where the names are your Github handles or your names.
-It's good to share! :D
+It's good to share!

 ### List of Projects